lbormann/darts-caller/README.md

 ### Run by executable (Windows)

-Create a shortcut of the executable; right click on the shortcut -> select properties -> add arguments in the target input at the end of the text field.
+Create a shortcut of the executable; right click on the shortcut -> select properties -> add [Arguments](#Arguments) in the target input at the end of the text field.

 Example: C:\Downloads\autodarts-caller.exe -U "your-autodarts-email" -P "your-autodarts-password" -B "your-autodarts-board-id" -M "absolute-folder-to-your-media-files"